 - What does it mean to have a subnet mask 32? - Super User

-- 64 bit - How to resolve You cannot install the 32 64 bit version of . . .
+- How to resolve You cannot install the 32 64 bit version of Microsoft . . .

 2 If you have 32-bit version of Office, you need to remove the 64 bit version Click to Run Do the simialr things if you have 64-bit version of Office To uninstall Office 16 Click-to-Run Extensibility Component 64-bit Registration, please try the steps below: